ManuelZierl/VirtualSet/README.md

 # PySome

-`PySome` brings the `expect(...).to_be(...)` syntax to python to give developers more flexible Options for testing for the testing of nested objects.
+`PySome` brings the `expect(...).to_be(...)` syntax to python to give developers more flexible options for testing of nested objects.

 ## Installation